 The only thing I don’t enjoy when boiling fresh lobster is lifting them to add to boiling water.
 I still remember my misadventure with live crabs when I was younger.
 I will never poke another live lobster of crab again.
 They can run!!!
 LOL

-For this recipe, the lobsters are boiled in a mixture of water, fresh lime juice, salt, scallions, parsley, garlic, and a small piece of hot pepper.
+For this recipe, the lobsters are boiled in a mixture of water, fresh lime juice, salt, scallions, parsley, garlic, and either a small piece of hot pepper or Noubess Hot and Spicy Original Sauce.
 The dipping sauce is made with butter, scallions, oil, fresh ground pepper, salt, and champagne vinegar.
 To finish, just your hands and an empty stomach are needed.

 - 4 lobsters about 1 1/2 pounds each